Trump Administration Eases Regulation Of Methane Leaks On Public Lands

 "The flawed 2016 rule was a radical assertion of legal authority that stood in stark contrast to the longstanding understanding of Interior's own lawyers," said Deputy Secretary David Bernhardt.

 The Trump administration revised the rule after Congress failed to repeal it outright last year.
-The proposal will be open to public comment for 60 days.

-The move comes a week after the Environmental Protection Agency eased its own protections on methane emissions.
-That proposal was aimed more at new oil and gas sites and would cut required inspections for leaks from every six months to once a year.
+The move comes a week after the Environmental Protection Agency proposed easing its own protections on methane emissions.
+That move is aimed more at new oil and gas sites and would cut required inspections for leaks from every six months to once a year.

 The American Petroleum Institute welcomed the latest rollback, noting in a statement that "methane emissions have plummeted 14 percent since 1990" even as natural gas production has greatly expanded.

-Note: An earlier version of this story incorrectly called the administration's methane rollback a proposal.
-It is a final rule.